michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 It takes a couple of hours to get used to the idea, but when you do, you don't want to go back.

 In this tutorial, I'll try to save you these precious hours by explaining everything step by step...
-You know, like to a dummy 😙
+You know, like to a dummy.

 ### The Why?